 The common misconception or misunderstanding parents have is that they have to wait until a child CAN understand before beginning training.
 When the truth is that training is meant to be done SO a child understands, not because he already does.

 From the moment a baby is born she is being trained.
 When she cries and you pick her up, you’re training her that you are the provider of comfort.
-When you put her to your breast or give a bottle of nutrition via formula, you are training her that your voice, smell, and touch accompanies the relief of hunger pains.
+When you put her to your breast or give a bottle of nutrition via formula, you are training her that your voice, smell, and touch accompanies the relief of hunger pangs.

 What Does It Mean to Discipline a Baby?